This week in #SheikhJarrah Salah Diab, our friend,

 .
 His broken leg healed, but his heart hasn’t

-yet he insisted to come & make a speech.
+yet he insisted on coming & make a speech.

 Salah said that the Israeli government has decided to turn